Harshit0143/Machine-Learning-Assignments/Assignment2/viva.md

 64 ->  99.895 , 86.786
 128 -> 99.979 , 97.206
 ```

+* Above clearly indicates, the model just iverfits as you make the image "fed into the SVM classfier" more clearer
+* Which makes sence, two very close pixels, don't give out much info (for an SVM classfier), differnece in their value is just noise

 * Gaussiaa Naive Bayes:
 - Naive bayes but now with continuous parametrs: you should p(x_i | y) is now obtaines from a normal distribution.